skulep/heroku-shopping.api/README.md

 "password": ""
 }

-Use form-data with 'image' as files, required fields below

-POST /item/add :
-name, description, price, location, category, delivery, image (format: files)
+Here, use form-data with 'image' as files and the rest as text POST /item/add name, description, price, location, category, delivery, image (format: files)

 Requires you to enter all fields again.
-Seems like only raw data works for this, so use that PUT /item/modify/:id
+Seems like only raw data works for this, so use that Item ID can be found on /all or /search, but please note there's are user ID there.
+PUT /item/modify/:id
 {
   "name": "",